dfuen010/Data-Centric-FinGPT-Research/model_running/HowTo.md

 3/23/2024
 -Update to the peft models idea:
   The problem with the second part of the peft models implementation was that we needed to make and designate a offload folder in our automodel options.
 After identifying that problem, we simply needed to change the pretrained options.
 However, we run now into a new problem, the RAM for a regular session runs out if we use a google colab notebook.
 We have to figure out how to save memory a little more to make a functioning notebook.

+4/12/2024
+I found a method of using the models online without being limited to peft's fixed model parameters.
+However, the method requires running on kaggle with GPU to use kaggle's free access to hugging face's tokens and wandb api.
+It cannot be used any place else.
+This means that we can't do this on our own internet or on colab.
+As this is an obvious issue, I am attempting many methods in order to find a workaround.